tests directory is mainly intended for people who want to

 - A new feature has been added to IVRE and the new results are actually better than the stored ones.

 Tests are run with several MongoDB and PostgreSQL versions, as well as TinyDB, SQLite and Elasticsearch for each pull requests.
-The tests run with Python 2.7 and 3.4 to 3.8.
+The tests run with Python 3.6 to 3.9.